polterguy/peeples/README.md

-# Peeples, authorization for Phosphorus Five
+# Peeples, authorization and authentication

 This is the user management module for [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It allows you to create, view, edit, and delete users in your Phosphorus Five installation.
 In addition to explicitly granting or